 Creating and thinking critically (thinking)

-If we identify areas that are lower than expected we will discuss with you specific strategies that we suggest we put in place to support the child.
-If there are significant emerging concerns, a disability or specific special education need identified, we will develop an Individual Education Plan to support the child’s future learning and development.
-This will involve any other professionals, parents and others who are presently supporting the child.
+If we identify areas that are lower than expected we will discuss with you specific strategies that we suggest we put in place to support any other support the child.
+If there are significant emerging concerns, a disability or specific special education need identified, we will develop a targeted or personalised plan to support your child’s future learning and development.
+This will involve parents and any professionals who are presently supporting the child.

 Your child’s Two Year Progress Check will take place within 6 weeks of your child’s second birthday.
 We will also contact you at this time to arrange a convenient date when we can meet to complete the check with your comments, suggestions and views.